MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Archive/Compress-Archive.md

 ### -Path

 Specifies the path or paths to the files that you want to add to the archive zipped file.
+To specify multiple paths, and include files in multiple locations, use commas to separate the paths.

-This parameter can accept wildcard characters.
-Wildcard characters allow you to add all files in a folder to your zipped archive file.
-To specify multiple paths, and include files in multiple locations in your output zipped file, use commas to separate the paths.
+This parameter accepts wildcard characters.
+Wildcard characters allow you to add all files in a directory to your archive file.

+Using wildcards with a root directory will change how the archive's contents:

+- To create an archive that **includes** the root directory, and all its files and subdirectories, specify the root directory in the **Path** without wildcards.

+  For example: `-Path C:\Reference`

-To zip all the files, folders, and subfolders in a specified root folder, use the asterisk (`*`) wildcard.
-The root folder is excluded from the archive.
+- To create an archive that **excludes** the root directory, but zips all its files and subdirectories, use the asterisk (`*`) wildcard.

-For example:

-`-Path C:\Reference\*`
+  For example: `-Path C:\Reference\*`

-To zip only the files in the specified root folder, use the **star-dot-star** (`*.*`) wildcard.
+- To create an archive that only zips the files in the root directory, use the **star-dot-star** (`*.*`) wildcard.
+Subdirectories of the root aren't included in the archive.

-For example:

-`-Path C:\Reference\*.*`
+  For example: `-Path C:\Reference\*.*`

 ```yaml
 Type: String[]